sap1ens/sap1ens-blog/source/resume/index.markdown

 ### Tech I’ve not used professionally, but either studied or used in small projects

-Erlang/OTP, Go, Haskell, Cassandra, Riak, Kafka, Spark.
+Haskell, Erlang, Go, Kafka, Cassandra, Riak, Spark.

 &nbsp;